 Look for Dyne Staff:

-Dyne Technologies will no longer be identifying recalled heads on the response time report going forward - March 2017
+Dyne Technologies will no longer be identifying recalled sprinklers on the response time report going forward - March 2017

-Dyne Technologies will no longer be identifying recalled heads on the response time report for sprinklers going forward.
-All heads received will be put through the testing process and will receive a response time result.
+Dyne Fire Protection Labs will no longer be identifying recalled sprinklers on the response time report for sprinklers going forward.
+All sprinklers received will be put through the testing process and will receive a response time result.

-This decision was made in response to the lack of a centralized, readily available list of recalled heads.
-Dyne Technologies has discussed the topic of recalled heads with a variety of manufacturers who confirm there is no centralized list of all recalled heads but also stress they are up front with customers about recalls and take a proactive approach to them.
+This decision was made in response to the lack of a centralized, readily available list of recalled sprinklers.
+Dyne Fire Protection Labs has discussed the topic of recalled sprinklers with a variety of manufacturers who confirm there is no centralized list of all recalled sprinklers but also stress they are up front with customers about recalls and take a proactive approach to them.
 Furthermore, there are voluntary recalls and requests for replacement made by the authority having jurisdiction without a manufacturer’s recall that make it difficult to know in which circumstances replacement is actually required.

-As always, Dyne Technologies is available to assist with any questions about sprinkler head testing as well as help customers get the information they need to understand the issue of recalled sprinkler heads.
+As always, Dyne Fire Protection Labs is available to assist with any questions about sprinkler testing as well as help customers get the information they need to understand the issue of recalled sprinklers.
 Contact us today if you have questions or need test kits sent out.

 Dyne Technologies staff to attend NFSA in Las Vegas, NV - May 3-5, 2017